Uncle Remus at Hackney Empire

 Making a drama out of an opera

-A one day course exporing characterisation, themes and setting of the opera through imaginative play , debate and practical listening skills: the participants will devise and performa short dramatic scene inspired by the story of the opera and its music.
+A one day course exploring characterisation, themes and the setting of anopera through imaginative play , debate and practical listening skills: the participants will devise and performa short dramatic scene inspired by the story of the opera and its music.

 Music and Citizenship